syedaffanhamdani/cs-jokes/ReadMe.md

 - why does it not work? 😩
 - why does it work!!! 🤯

+# Will Generative AI replace developers?
+- If you think your job can be replaced by AI you are right!
+- If you think your job cannot be replaced by AI you are also very right! 😸

 # Recursive humor
 In order to understand recursion, one must understand recursion